EternuSS02/Basic-HTML-Website-with-CSS/README.md

-# Basic-HTML-Website-with-CSS
+# Basic-HTML-Website-with-CSS / Personal Portfolio
-This project is focused on a simple web page creation using HTML and a little bit of CSS containing multiple pages.
+This project is focused on a simple web page creation using HTML and a little bit of CSS containing multiple pages it also contains the requirements for Personal Portfolio project.
 # Project Overwiew
 **Multiple Pages**: This website includes multiple HTML pages, such as:
 <ul>